HenrikMoe/CLA-Jinsei.ai/README.md

 ## 1) GPT/Grok Turbocharged: Upload multiple files with automated formatting for mutliple spreadsheets

-### Upload multiple files within GPT chat and have them automtically formatted and synced with the CLA tool suite.
+### Upload multiple files within GPT/Grok chat and have them automtically formatted and synced with the CLA tool suite.

 ### Assistant can take multiple file uploads and output the files to the CLA tool suite in a standardized format.